 When you have selected all of the files, click on the large right-pointing arrow to start the transfer of files from the source (left) endpoint to the destination endpoint, FRDR (on the right).

 You can make multiple transfers to FRDR, for example specifying files from multiple folders or even from multiple source endpoints.
 You can also remove files that were transfered to FRDR by mistake.

-The status of the transfer will be indicated and updated near the top of the window, but the transfer will proceed independently and you can close that window and return to FRDR.
+The status of the transfer will be indicated and updated near the top of the window, but the transfer will proceed independently.
+You can close the transfer window and return to FRDR.

 After the transfer is complete, you have an opportunity to review the submission metadata in the way that FRDR will display it.
 You can also review the list of files in the dataset or even download some or all of the files.